Health Insurance for Business Executives

 This style typically works if you have 10+ people as you’d gain the advantages of Medical Health Disregarded, though it’s possible at just 5 people, albeit expensive.

-If you only have a handful of key executives, you could still look at doing a Fully Medically Underwritten group & get a small discount.
-This would be suggested if there are not any pre-existing conditions to consider.
-As your group grows, the group discount increases.
+If you have only a handful of key executives, a Fully Medically Underwritten group can offer a small discount, provided there are no pre-existing conditions.
+As your group expands, the group discount increases, making it a more cost-effective choice over time.

 4. Allowance Method